Celebrate Cinco de Mayo with these festive recipes from our Irish chef!

 Top each with 1 tbs cheese and 1 tbs cilantro.

-Fold 2 sides in over filling, and then roll up burrito from unfolded edge.
+Fold 2 sides in over filling, and then roll up a burrito from unfolded edge.

 Place a burrito, seam side down, on each of 4 plates.